khangiskhan/ScalableCrud/README.md

 # ScalableCrud
 Scalable CRUD demo with Dojo's JsonRest data-store and Grails REST controller.
-Handle CRUD operations on thousands/millions of accounts using lazy-loading on the UI (Dojo JsonRest + Dojo OnDemandDgrid), and handling paging/pagination on the RESTful API.
+Handle CRUD operations on thousands/millions of accounts using lazy-loading (infinite scroll-ish, we have finite data here) on the UI (Dojo JsonRest + Dojo OnDemandDgrid), and handling paging/pagination on the RESTful API.

 Demo app deployed on AWS: http://www.khangnguyen.elasticbeanstalk.com/